Moniter123/build-cdn/_posts/2018-01-31-why-your-site-is-sloooooow.md

 ---
 layout:        post
-title:         "Dear business owner, your JavaScript is killing your site performance"
+title:         "Your marketing tools are killing your site performance"
 date:          2018-01-31 00:00:00
 categories:    blog
-excerpt:       "Google Tag Manager is probably the worst tool that happened to the web in the last 10 years.
+excerpt:       "Google Tag Manager is probably the worst thing that happened to the web in the last 10 years.
 Yes, you read me right.
-Your shiny marketing tools are murdering your conversions."
+Your shiny marketing tools are murdering your conversions.
+Wonder why?
+Read on."
 preview:       /assets/img/heres-why-your-site-is-slow.png
 fbimage:       /assets/img/heres-why-your-site-is-slow.png
 twitterimage:  /assets/img/heres-why-your-site-is-slow.png
 googleimage:   /assets/img/heres-why-your-site-is-slow.png
 twitter_card:  summary_large_image
 ---

-Google Tag Manager is probably the worst tool that happened to the web in the last 10 years because it allows adding third party JavaScript to a site without much consideration for site performance.
-Yes, you read me right. **Your shiny marketing tools are murdering your conversions.** Wonder why?
-Read on.

 ## It's not your Wordpress